MoGaming/Seamless-Image-Cloning/README.md

 ## Reference Paper

 Paper: Patrick Pérez, Michel Gangnet, and Andrew Blake.
 2023.
 Poisson Image Editing.
 Seminal Graphics Papers: Pushing the Boundaries, Volume 2 (1st ed.).
 Association for Computing Machinery, New York, NY, USA, Article 60, 577–582. https://doi.org/10.1145/3596711.3596772

+Additionally, contact me for the written report as it details all the inner workings, failure cases, and success cases.
+I have decided to not include it in this public repo encase the professor of the course decides to reuse this paper in future assignments.